Weave Code

 league/climate

 League CLImate makes PHP CLI output nicer with easy colored text, formatting, and styled messages.
-Install via Composer and use a simple API to print red, blue, and more, helping your command-line scripts look clean and readable.
+Install via Composer and use simple methods like red() or blue() to print readable, attention-grabbing console output for scripts and command-line tools.

 View on GitHub